 DBX 286S comes with a single preamp, but it has plenty of features that add a lot of value.
 You’ll find a compressor, de-esser, low and high-frequency exciter, expander/gate, and phantom power.
 It’s a channel strip that can significantly improve voice recordings for musicians, performing artists, and streamers.
 Note that you will require an audio interface/sound card with line-level input to connect the preamp to your computer.

 Marketing can often make equipment and gadgets seem way more necessary than they are in reality.
 But in most cases, bad audio recordings rarely appear because of your gear.
 Instead, you could be having issues with wires or even grounding.
-Here’s an article where I talk about recording noise and ways to remove it.

 The most common case where you need a preamp is if you run out of them in your audio interface or mixer.
 For example, suppose you own a Focusrite Scarlett 4i4 with only two built-in preamps.
 Yet, you need to record five band members at once.
 You could either buy a new audio interface or get a preamp with four inputs and connect it to one of the line inputs in your audio interface.